откройте сервер базы данных vSwitch (Open vSwitch database server)

 daemon's runtime.
 In addition to these commands, ovsdb-server

-automatically logs coverage counter values, at INFO
+automatically logs coverage counter values, at INFO level, when

 it detects that the daemon's main loop takes unusually long to